Symfomany/dojoEleven/README.md

   plus, minus, times, dividedBy

 Each calculation consist of exactly one operation and two numbers.
-The most outer function represents the left operand, the most inner function represents the right operand.
+The most outer function represents the left operand, the most inner function represents the right operand